Mitch-Dor/unite-team-comp-analyzer/README.md

 ### Additional Aspects
 - Google OAuth implemented to let certain known users change the database.

 # How To Put On Heroku

 - Push all edits to git.
 - `git push heroku master` to see edits on Heroku and build the website.
 - Make sure environment variables are correct on Heroku

+## Other things

+- Run `npm run lint` in either frontend or backend to run linter.